 Step 10: Check that Your Lead Gen and Marketing Tools are CCPA Compliant

 Lead generation tools like Visitor Queue exist to help businesses obtain more leads online.
-But with the new CCPA in place, it’s super important to check whether your lead gen and marketing tools are compliant.
+But with the new CCPA in place, it’s important to check whether your lead gen and marketing tools are compliant.

 Few businesses set aside a budget to handle CCPA non-compliance fees.
 You can get ahead of the issue by following the 10 tips above.
 They’re the surest way to help your lead generation efforts become CCPA compliant – which protects you and your potential customers.